£52.68 (Including VAT)

-MuteGym™ 51 is our highly engineered, high performing and easy to install floor soundproofing platform especially designed for vastly improving Gym acoustics offering vast protection against both excessive impact noise and structural-borne vibration in professional and commercial gyms, dedicated workout areas at home, and even gym areas included in offices.
-Each MuteGym™ is engineered with Compression Moulded technology to create a precise, consistent and effective acoustic platform with a ring-like pedestal structure moulded to the underside during the compression process to which provides both limited direct contact with the structural flooring and suspension to drastically reduce the downward trajectory of medium to high levels of impact noise and vibration.
-For each individual soundproofing material - you will often find that to achieve certain specific sound insulation values you will need to combine them with additional products to create a complete soundproofing system that is best suited, you can find all systems in which MuteGym™ 51 is incorporated into by clicking on the systems tab above.
+MuteGym™ 51 is our highly engineered, high performing and easy to install floor soundproofing platform specially designed for improving Gym acoustics offering protection against both excessive impact noise and structural-borne vibration in professional and commercial gyms, dedicated workout areas at home, and even gym facilities areas in workplaces.
+Each MuteGym™ is engineered with Compression Moulded technology to create a precise, consistent and effective acoustic platform with a ring-like pedestal structure moulded to the underside during the compression process to limit direct contact with the floor, and this helps to 'cushion' significant levels of impact noise and vibration.
+For each soundproofing material, you will often find that to achieve individual specific sound insulation values you will need to combine them with additional products to create a complete soundproofing system that is best suited, you can find all systems in which MuteGym™ 51 is incorporated into by selecting the 'Systems' tab above.

-MuteGym™ 51 is designed for reducing general foot traffic in noise sensitive areas, dumbbell areas containing free-weights, areas that feature machine operated apparatus such as the use of treadmills and spin cycles - to where repetitive foot fall is expected in excess and to where the generation of middle to low frequency vibration occurs during their operation, and pulled-weight machines that transfer a significant amount of sound energy in to the structure - leading to structural borne vibration that will cause disruption.
+The design of MuteGym™ 51 is for the reduction of general foot traffic in noise sensitive areas, dumbbell areas containing free-weights, and areas that feature machine operated apparatus such as the use of treadmills and spin cycles.
+These all transfer a significant amount of sound energy into the structure that disrupts internal and external areas.

 Our selection of MuteGym™ modular tiles come in a range of thicknesses that are designed with specific areas featured in gyms across a range of different activities.
 They can also be used to achieve a targeted minimum noise level.
 You can find these variations below or contact our team to begin putting together a full solution alongside our Noise Impact Assessments for your Gym today - 01937 588 226